Skip to main content

 python github_events_dispatch.py

-1. Peek at created tables:
+1. Peek at the created tables:

 dlt pipeline -v github_events info